Elizabeth I and Robert Dudley, Lancelot and Guinevere, Xena Warrior Princess and Gabrielle…

 According to Ford the part attracted the attention of some big names.

 ‘After the first round of auditions it was either going to be me or McKellan.
-And I know Taffy Perkins had gone up for it.
+And I know Taffy Perkins had gone up for it but was told they didn’t see Phil as a shouty Welshman who kept slapping his head.’
+Ford shakes his head at the idea.
+‘So it was me or Mac.
 I thought I’d got one over the old queen when I bagged the job until he got the role of Gandalf and a knighthood.
 And me?
 I got Tony Robinson and chilblains from a weekend in the pissing down rain in Lincolnshire,’ the actor grumbled with a shrug.
 ‘But, hey, that’s show business.’

 The actor explained how the programme was put together: ‘Tony had a basic script which he worked from, which was obviously quite fluid depending on what was coming out of the ground, and the rest of us fed off that.
 But most of it was ad-libbed, real improv, Jacques Copeau, Whose line is it, anyway? stuff.
 Unfortunately, due watershed restrictions, some of the best lines ended up on the cutting room floor.’